IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 ## Creating a client and setting the endpoint

-### Create an AWS Java SDK connection using the default credentials
+### Create an AWS Java SDK connection by using the default credentials

-Use default credentials using the first credentials found in this order of precedence:
+Use default credentials by using the first credentials found in this order of precedence:

 1. Environment variables
 2. System properties